CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d3-GuestShell-Ex2.md

     To execute an IOS XE CLI command from a Python script or Python interpreter, enter the CLI command as an argument string to one of the following six functions:

     * `cli()` - This function takes an IOS XE command as an argument, runs the command through the IOSparser, and returns the resulting text.
 If this command is malformed, a Python exception is raised.
-The following is example output from a `cli()` function call:
+Try a `cli()` function call with the code snippet `cli.cli("show ip interface brief")`, for example:

         ```
         >>> cli.cli("show ip interface brief")
         '\nInterface              IP-Address      OK?
 Method Status                Protocol
          \nGigabitEthernet1       198.18.134.11   YES NVRAM  up                    up
          \nVirtualPortGroup0      192.168.35.1    YES manual up                    up      \n'
         ```

+    # LEFT OFF HERE

     * `clip()` - This function works exactly the same as the `cli()` function, except that it prints the resulting text to stdout rather than returning it.
 The following is example output from a